Wallacoloo/Raspberry-Pi-DMA-Example/README.md

 Problems
 ======

 The virtual->physical mapping function in `dma-example.c` is not cache-coherent.
 That means that the dma engine might see different data than the cpu.
-The equivalent functions in `dma-gpio.c` behave correctly, so it is only a matter of porting that code once I have time.
+The equivalent functions in `dma-gpio.c` behave correctly, so it is only a matter of porting that code.

+The code hasn't been tested extensively on non-Pi v1 (e.g. Pi2, Pi3, Pi Zero).
+There may be some latent bugs on other hardware versions.
+Please report any if found.

 License
 ======